fr4nk5ch31n3r/gtransfer/README.md

 of using only one path, both paths can be used to combine the available bandwidth.
-To distribute a data transfer over those two paths, gtransfer splits the list of files to be transferred into two lists according to the bandwidth proportions.
-I.e. the connection with the greater bandwidth will transfer the greater number of files.
+To distribute a data transfer over those two paths, gtransfer splits the list of files to be transferred into two lists according to the bandwidth proportions taking into account the file size.
+I.e. the connection with the greater bandwidth will transfer a greater amount of the total file size of the data transfer than the other connection.

 > **NOTICE:** Because the second path uses a transit site and needs two transfer
 > steps to complete, the effective bandwidth is lower than the bandwidth of the